Hamilton Lie algebroids over Dirac structures and sigma models: Physical models

 \subsection{GPSM with boundary}

 In this section, we generalize the GPSM on a manifold $\Sigma$ with boundary, $\partial \Sigma \neq \emptyset$.
-We introduce boundary terms in the action functional of the GPSM.
-A boundary term is the integration of a $1$-form since boundary is one dimension.We add the following boundary term,
+Boundary terms can be added in the action functional.
+In the PSM, consistent boundary conditions are labeled by coisotropic submanifolds of $M$ \cite{Cattaneo:2003dp}.
+Here, we assume the simplest case, where the coisotropic submanifold is determined by $z_i =0$ for $i= 1, \ldots, \mathrm{dim}(M)$ Under this assumption, in our GPSM, boundary conditions must be consistent with the Lie algebroid structure.
+A boundary condition is fixed by introducing a \textit{boundary term} in the action functional.
+Since the boundary is one dimension, the boundary term is an integration of a $1$-form on $\Sigma$.
+The general form is as follows: